Darren Beale Web developer & early adopter

-I had a need to migrate all of our subversion repositories from an overworked machine onto a new dedicated machine.
-As I had about 30 repositories to copy over I didn’t fancy doing each dump -> copy -> create -> import manually so I came up with the following.
-Which, amazingly, worked first time.
+I needed to migrate all of our subversion repositories from an overworked machine onto a new dedicated machine.
+As I had about 30 repositories to copy over, I didn’t fancy doing each dump -> copy -> create -> import manually, so I came up with the following.
+Which, amazingly, worked the first time.
 I’d say a total of an hour elapsed from sitting down to start the job to being finished.

 So, on the current svn server, dump out all of the repositories: